ESSENTIALS OF DIAGNOSIS

 Cardiac function may be inadequate as a result of alterations in any of these determinants.
 The primary derangement is often depression of myocardial contractility caused either by loss of functional muscle (due to MI, etc) or by processes diffusely affecting the myocardium.
 However, the heart may fail as a pump because preload is excessively elevated, such as in valvular regurgitation, or when afterload is excessive, such as in aortic stenosis or in severe hypertension.
 Pump function may also be inadequate when the heart rate is too slow or too rapid.
 Whereas the normal heart can tolerate wide variations in preload, afterload, and heart rate, the diseased heart often has limited reserve for such alterations.
 Finally, cardiac pump function may be supranormal but nonetheless inadequate when metabolic demands or requirements for blood flow are excessive.
 This situation is termed high-output heart failure and, though uncommon, tends to be specifically treatable (eFigure 10–92).
 Causes of high output include thyrotoxicosis, severe anemia, arteriovenous shunting (including dialysis fistulas), Paget disease of bone, and thiamine deficiency (beriberi).

 Enlarged heart and pulmonary venous congestion in a patient with high-output cardiac failure due to an end-to-side cephalic vein-radial artery fistula (A) before and (B) after banding of the vein.
 One month after banding, the heart has become smaller, and pulmonary venous congestion has improved.
-(Reproduced, with permission, from ...
+(Reproduced, with ...